West Uvean language

 West Uvean (also Uvean or Faga Ouvéa; Fagauvea in the vernacular) is a Polynesian outlier language spoken on the island of Ouvéa, in the Loyalty island group of New Caledonia, and in the capital of Nouméa.
-It has long been in contact with Iaai, the Southern Oceanic language also spoken on the same island.
-Consequently, four vowels have been added, and the syllable structure has become complex, allowing for final consonants.

-West Uvea is the only Polynesian language to use a quinary numeral system.
-It is probably the original decimal Polynesian people influenced by the nearby Iaai people who used a quinary numeral system, and changed from a decimal system to a quinary one.
-There are two sets of numerals from 11 to 20, the second way was the archaic form.
-The word 'tupu' means 'sum', 'teanua' in 'tahi a teanua' means 'human body', 'nea' in 'tahi enea' means 'man'.
-Nowadays, the West Uvea or Faga Uvea people use French or Iaai numeral systems more frequently.
+West Uvean has been studied by linguists Françoise Ozanne-Rivierre and Claire Moyse-Faurie.

 Name

 The speakers designate their language by the name Fagauvea, which is also the name used in French.

 The name West Uvean sometimes used in English is meant to distinguish the language from the related East Uvean or Wallisian, spoken on Wallis Island (ʻUvea).

 Phonology

+West Uvean has long been in contact with Iaai, the Southern Oceanic language also spoken on the same island.
+This contact has resulted in four vowels being added to the phonemic system of West Uvean; and to a complexification of the syllable structure, allowing for final consonants.

 /ɾ/ is only heard in intervocalic position.

+Grammar

+Numeral system

+West Uvean is the only Polynesian language to use a quinary numeral system.
+While Polynesian languages historically have a decimal system, West Uvean evolved to a quinary system, under influence of its Iaai neighbour.

+There are two sets of numerals from 11 to 20, the second way was the archaic form.

+Nowadays, the West Uvea or Faga Uvea people use French or Iaai numeral systems more frequently.